The Service Dog Trainer Program

 Getting a Service Dog Trainer certificate online puts you on a path to fulfilling your dreams of working with service dogs, where you can make a difference in the lives of persons with disabilities.
 Becoming a Service Dog Trainer opens doors to several career options.
 You could work for an assistance dog organization, help train service dogs for veterans with PTSD, train mobility and/or medical-alert service dogs, work with hearing dogs and much more.

-In addition, the U.S. Bureau of Labor Statistics predicts overall employment of animal care and service workers is projected to grow 33 percent from 2020 to 2030, much faster than the average 8 percent for all occupations.2 This employment growth should result in very good job opportunities for those with service dog training experience.
+In addition, the U.S. Bureau of Labor Statistics predicts overall employment of animal care and service workers is projected to grow 29 percent from 2020 to 2031, much faster than the average for all occupations.2 This employment growth should result in very good job opportunities for those with service dog training experience.

 Learn more about ABC’s Service Dog Trainer Program